seiyria/soa-autofarm/README.md

 * Add sync state feature to allow multiple Nox to not proceed clicking unless they're in the same state as each other
 * "Wait for all rush" feature (either wait for 4x rush, or wait for as many as can be waited for with dead people)
 * Support scrollbar use to get specific mission/event position (beyond what's supported)
-* Support JP (swap transitions/clicks/information at runtime)
+* Support JP (swap transitions/clicks/information at runtime - main included file checks env variable and exports Object.assign({}, gl|jp, custom overrides [new json file]))
 * Support Reroll
 * Support a distributed network of players to create/join lobbies effectively
 * Track statistics like number of particular events emitted, such as MISSION_START_PARTY and emit them when program halts (to show session statistics).
 Possibly track these variables over time and store current session, lifetime, etc.